 How Long Does Botox Take to Work?

-Posted by Rubistein Plastic Surgery Center
+Posted by Rubinstein Plastic Surgery Center

-Botox usually takes 3–8 days to start working, and full results appear in 7–14 days.
+Botox takes 3–8 days to start working, and full results appear in 7–14 days.
 However, the time it takes for Botox to work depends on several factors, including the area treated, the dosage, and your metabolism.

 Botox is one of the most popular non-surgical treatments available today, whether you’re looking to smooth fine lines, ease migraines, or even reduce excessive sweating.
 Understanding how Botox works and what influences its activation time can help you set realistic expectations.
 Let’s break down the typical timeline and what you can do to optimize your results.